Three iterations of $(d-1)$-WL test distinguish non isometric clouds of $d$-dimensional points: Three iterations of 1-WL distinguish clouds in the plane

 The idea of our reconstruction algorithm is to gradually exclude some candidate locations so that more and more points get a unique possible location.
 What allows us to start is that $u$ and $v$ satisfy the cone condition; this condition gives us some area that is free of points from $S$ (thus, one can exclude candidates belonging to this area).

 The easy case is when $0, u$, and $v$ belong to the same line.
 Then, by the cone condition, all points of $S$ belong to this line.
 In this case, every point of $S$ has just one candidate location.
-Hence, both multisets $M$ and $M^\prime$ uniquely determine $S$.
+Hence, both multisets $L_u$ and $L_v$ uniquely determine $S$.

 Assume now that $0, u$, and $v$ do not belong to the same line.
 As in the previous case, we can uniquely restore all points that belong to the line connecting $0$ and $u$, or to the line connecting $0$ and $v$ (although now these are two different lines).
 Indeed, these are points that have exactly one candidate location w.r.t.~$u$ or w.r.t.~$v$.
-They can be identified by going through $M$ and $M^\prime$.
+They can be identified by going through $L_u$ and $L_v$ (we are interested in points $z$ with $\{z\}\in L_u\cup L_v$).

+The pseudocode for our reconstruction algorithm is given in Algorithm \ref{alg:reconstruct}.
+We now give its verbal description.
 Let us make a general remark about our algorithm.
 Once we find a unique location for some $y\in S$, we remove it from our set in order to reduce everything to the smaller set $S\setminus\{y\}$.
-This is implemented by updating the multisets $M$ and $M^\prime$ so that $y$ is not taken into account in them.
-For that, we just remove $(d(u, y), \|y\|)$ from $M$ and $(d(v, y), \|y\|)$ from $M^\prime$ (or decrease their multiplicities by 1).
+This is implemented by updating the multisets $L_u$ and $L_v$ so that $y$ is not taken into account in them.
+For that, we just remove $\{y, \mathsf{Refl}_u y\}$ from $L_u$ and $\{y, \mathsf{Refl}_v y\}$ from $L_v$ (more precisely, decrease their multiplicities by 1).

 From now on, we assume that these two lines (connecting $0$ and $u$, and $0$ and $v$, respectively) are free of the points of $S$.
 These lines contain the border of the cone $\cone(u, v)$.
 At the same time, the interior of this cone is disjoint from $S$ due to the cone condition.
 Thus, in fact, the whole $\cone(u, v)$ is disjoint from $S$.